 Keywords: Rocky Mountain forests, forest management, disturbance, mountain pine beetle, silviculture

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 Title: RMRS Other

-pine beetle infestation of Colorado lodgepole pine stands: A comparison
+bark beetle infestation and harvesting in Colorado lodgepole pine

 Electronic Publish Date: June 27, 2011